Joshua-Ren/better_supervisory_signal/README.md

 - **Part3_NTK**: support of proposition 1, more interesting facts of the gradients
 - **CIFAR10_path_analysis**: analyzing the learning path on CIFAR10, verifying filter can help in both noisy and clean label case.
   - For this notebook, we need to prepare learning paths by running `cifar10h_gen_path.py` or `main_gen_path.py`
-  - You can also [download]() the results and put them under the correct path to run the experiments
+  - You can also [download](https://drive.google.com/file/d/17BKaG1er_b553Ik6_BUoipA6dlPf3sHq/view?usp=sharing) the results and put them under the correct path to run the experiments

 ### Experiments on Filter-KD
+Actually, the Filter-KD algorithm is quite easy to understand and implement.
+Our motivation for this algorithm is to verify the analysis proposed in the paper.
+Hence this implementation might not be quite perfect and efficient.
+Here are some explanations of our implementation.
+- **Dataloader**: in `utils.py`, we change the data loader to assign a constant index for all 50k training samples in CIFAR.
+We also add label noise in this loader.
+Hence the return of a loader becomes (x, y, ny, idx), where ny is the noisy label and idx is the assigned index.
+We use this index to update our p_smoothing table during training.
+- **Tiny ImageNet**: after [downloading](http://cs231n.stanford.edu/tiny-imagenet-200.zip) this dataset, we need to change the image's path, `./data/refolder_tiny_imagenet.py` is for this
+-